AsifKdosha/TravelAgency/README.md

 # TravelAgency
-A website for managng the Travel Flights booking at the Travel Agency.
+A website for managing the Travel Flights booking at the Travel Agency.